-MPL's CSR programmes are focused on thrust areas of community development such as water and sanitation, better education and health infrastructure.
-During the year FY 23 there were a number of CSR initiatives which focused on community development along with embarking the journey of Sustainability.
-MPL intends to develop a robust sustainability roadmap with specific goals and targets.
+MPL's CSR programmes are focused on thrust areas of community development such as preventive health care, hygiene, water and sanitation, better education and other related activities.
+During the year FY 2023-24 there were several CSR initiatives which focused on community development along with embarking the journey of Sustainability.

+MPL is in the process of developing a robust sustainability roadmap with specific goals and targets.
 Once they are in place, implementation of actions would be monitored for their progress and improvement.
 This BRSR is a testimony of MPL's journey towards sustainability in all its dimensions and MPL will constantly endeavour to strengthen this further.

-8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
-R Chandrasekar Whole Time Director & Chief Financial Officer 9.
+8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies). n Chandrasekar 9.
 Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details.

-Policy and management processes 10.
-Details of Review of NGRBCs by the Company: Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half - yearly/ Quarterly/ Any other - please specify) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action p All the policies of the company are approved by the Board/Management and reviewed periodically or on a need basis.
-During the review, the effectiveness of the policies is evaluated and necessary amendments to policies and procedures are implemented.
-Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances The company complies with the existing regulations and principles as applicable. assessment/ evaluation of the working of its Has the entity carried out independent seessment/ evaluation of the working of its collicies by an external agency?
-(Yes/No).
-If yes, assessing policy elements, procedures, action plan etc.
+Pol icy and management processes 10.
+Details of Review of NGRBCs by the Со mp any : Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half - yearly/ Quar Any other - please specify rly/ P1 P2 РЗ P4 P5 P6 P 7 P8 P9 P1 P2 РЗ P4 P5 P6 P7 P8 P9 Per acti - · · p All the policies of the Company are approved by the Board and reviewed periodically or on a need basis.
+During the review, the effectiveness of the policies is evaluated and necessary amendments to policies and procedures are implemented. rele npliance with statutory requirements of vance to the principles, and, rectification of non-compliances iny d com plies wit h th e e xistir ng re egula atior is a nd p orinc iples as 11. assessment/ evaluation of the working of its endent yes.
+DNV India conducts audits on ISO 14001 and ISO 9001.
+During the g of its external audit, working of the related policies of the Company is evaluated by assessing policy elements, procedures, action plan etc. Company have initiated an action plan to obtain ISO 45001:2018 certification for Occupational Health and Safety Management. d by